 Risk and Impact Assessment (RIA)

 The Risk and Impact Assessment provides a detailed evaluation of the potential and actual impacts of AI system activities on human rights, democracy, and the rule of law, focusing particularly on systems posing significant risks identified during the COBRA triage.
-It involves re-examining, contextualizing, and expanding upon potential harms, while assessing key risk variables such as scale, scope, reversibility, and likelihood to prioritize and manage risks effectively.
+It involves re-examining, contextualising, and expanding upon potential harms, while assessing key risk variables such as scale, scope, reversibility, and likelihood to prioritize and manage risks effectively.
 Building on the COBRA analysis and potential SEP insights, this step ensures a comprehensive understanding of the risks to inform mitigation and governance strategies.

 4. Mitigation Plan